tryigit/PlayIntegrityFix/README.md

 + **Advanced bootloader hiding**

 You can prevent apps from detecting the bootloader lock.
-By default all applications, including system applications, are added to the target.txt file.
+By default all apps, including system apps, are added to the target.txt file.

-+ **Prop spoof (PIFB/PIFS)**
++ **Prop spoof**

-PIF/PIFS version Droidguard reads information like fingerprint and device model differently.
+Both version Droidguard reads information like fingerprint and device model differently.
 So hook.

-+ **BL certificate spoof (PIFB/PIFS)**
++ **BL certificate spoof**

-The PIFB version only affects the gms app.
+The *PIFB version* only affects the gms app.
 It is simple and old.
-The PIFS version only affects target.txt apps and can be customized.
+The *PIFS version* only affects target.txt apps and can be customized.
 Includes various advanced stuff.
-Both versions randomly replace a Keybox file to avoid detection and replace it again on reboot.
+*Both versions* randomly replace a Keybox file to avoid detection and replace it again on reboot.

 ## Test fp/keybox without needing to reboot
 ```
 su -c killall com.google.android.gms.unstable
 ```

-## Fingerprint File (PIFB/PIFS)
+## Fingerprint File
 in device
+**PIFB**:
 ```
 /data/adb/pif.json
 ```
+**PIFS:**
 ```
 /data/adb/tricky_store/spoof_build_vars
 ```